UPRI-earthquake/upri-earthquake.github.io/doc/fdsnws.md

     - **Service Specific Constraints**:

-       - ```Level```: Choose the level of detail for station information, with the default being "Station."
+       - ```Level```: Choose the level of detail for station information, with the default being “Station.”
+Various levels determines the amount of information included in the metadata, i.e. a level of *Response* would include the station frequency response, whereas a level of *Station* only includes organizational information about the station.
        - ```Exclude Restricted Channels```: Exclude stations with channels marked as restricted.
        -```Include Data Availability```: Include information about data availability at these stations.
        - ```Update After```: Filter stations updated after a specified time.